 This Registry has been designed to recognize those dogs and bitches who, by their genetic makeup, and their use in a breeding program are improving the health of the French Bulldog, and are attempting to bring about greater conformance to the breed standard.

 Registry of Merit

 There is a multi-tiered set of awards for admission to the Registry of Merit.
 To be admitted to the Registry, the dog or bitch must be shown to be sound, healthy, and of breeding quality in addition to achieving an AKC title or titles, whether Conformation, Obedience, Agility, Therapy (THD) or other Performance Event.
+Please refer to VOM Worksheet/Application (PDF) for approved titles for Obedience, Agility and Performance Event.
 Please note that a CGC is a prerequisite to all level of ROM, but is not considered a “Title” for purposes of ROM.

 Higher levels of ROM awards recognize not only the dog or bitch’s quality, but also their ability to pass these characteristics on to their progeny.
 There are four different levels of achievement, which are designated as Bronze, Silver, Gold, and Platinum.

 1. Requirements for Admission to any level of the Registry of Merit

 A. The Dog or Bitch must be owned or co-owned by an FBDCA member in good standing.

 B. The Dog or Bitch must be AKC Registered.

 C. The Dog or Bitch must be positively identified in accordance with AKC policy.